Skip to content

 • Absolutely Nothing.
 I have even seen cases where a user accidentally enters an erroneous tracking number like “123” into the data entry field of a tracking web page.
 Then surprisingly, the web page provides an updated status of “shipped”

-4. Engaged Executive Leadership Is Needed to Follow Through with the Development and Implementation of a Data Centric Strategy.
+Step 4 – Executive Follow Through: Engaged Executive Leadership Needed to Implement a Data Centric Strategy.

 a.
 Most Business Executive Teams Do Not Provide Much Corporate Guidance on Managing Data.